 It is easy to understand how the Park Service is about our past, especially when looking east toward the National Mall or south to battlefields or west to the USS Arizona.

 Our future is reflected in the Park Service because how we treat these treasures says a lot about us as a citizenry.
-Do we sit by and let national treasures like the Ahwahnee Hotel and Curry Village in Yosemite National Park change names because of a poorly written contract or do we write our members of Congress to tell me we are disgusted by what is happening?
+Do we sit by and let national treasures like the Ahwahnee Hotel and Curry Village in Yosemite National Park change names because of a poorly written contract or do we write our members of Congress to tell them we are disgusted by what is happening?
 Will our actions change the future even if they don’t alter the circumstances a couple hundred miles from here?

 Do we say it’s OK for funding for the Park Service to continually be eroded or do we demand these treasures be preserved?